trothr/ductwork/Functions.md

 `buffer` is a pointer to a record data buffer.

-`buflen` is to an integer indicating the length of the record (for output) or the size of the buffer (for input).
-On return, input functions will have replaced the size available with the actual size of the record.
+`buflen` is an integer indicating the size of the buffer (for input) or the length of the record (for output).
+A positive return code indicates the number of bytes in the record (for input) or the number of bytes successfully written (for output).

 `&ps` is pointer to a master pipeline struct.
 When a stage starts, it must call `pipeinit()` to populate this struct, which will then